This post may contain affiliate links.

 Image Credit: Deposit Photos

 Let the soil bask in the sunlight.
-Sunlight warms the soil and enhances the evaporation process.
+Sunlight will dry soil and enhance evaporation.

 African violet, Saintpaulia flower on window sill.